aroeh/cli-commands/GitCli.md

 git push origin HEAD
 ```

-- Excluding the branch will push the local branch to the remote branch with the same name
+> Including the branch name will push the local branch to that remote branch

-`git push origin HEAD`

 `git push origin HEAD:<branch>`